DTUWindEducation/final-project-grustlers/README.md

 `pip install -e .`<br />
 Otherwise, simply install the package:<br />
 `pip install .`<br />
-You may need to open a new terminal, to ensure that the new environment is actived correctly.
+You may need to open a new terminal, to ensure that the new environment is activated correctly.

 If you followed the steps correctly, you should now be able to run `main.py` to experience the package.